HrishikeshMRao/.dotfiles/README.md

 ## Pre-Requisits

 - make sure you are in a linux os.
-- you should have git installed on your machine
+- you should have git installed on your machine.
-- please download the required software manually untill further commmit that addresses auto download.

 ## Initial personel configurations